How much does it cost to TEFL? What are the start up costs for teaching English abroad? Do employers cover them?

 It’s important to make sure you have money to see you through until your first paycheque.
-Again, the amount you need depends on the living costs where you’re going to teach – you won’t need as much money saved if you’re going to be working in rural China than if you were in Shanghai, for example.
+Again, the amount you need depends on the living costs in the country you’re heading to – you won’t need as much money saved if you’re going to be working in rural China than if you were in Shanghai, for example.

-Accommodation expenses when you arrive could involve your first month’s rent plus a deposit, so you may need to budget for that.
+Accommodation expenses when you arrive will likely at least involve your first month’s rent plus a deposit, so make sure to budget for that.
 If your employer provides accommodation then you will only need to cover the cost of utilities.

 You’ll need to budget for food, leisure, and public transport costs during your first month.
-It’s a good idea to check with your employer what date you will be paid so you know how long you’ll need to budget for.
+It’s a good idea to check with your employer when exactly you will be paid so you know how long you’ll need to budget for.